 Her face clouded over with worry, Martinez gets up to leave.
 The parent-baby class is over, and her daughter is almost asleep in her shawl.
 She swings the rebozo behind her and gathers her 3-year-old son—but then turns back.
 The interview is finished, but she has one question herself.
 She wants to know if anyone in the room can help.

 “She’s worried too much about it,” the interpreter, Obdulia Vasquez, says, shifting from first-person translation because the interview is over.
 “She doesn’t know what to do.
 She’s worried about the kids too.”

-Hannah Guzik wrote this story while participating in The California Endowment Health Journalism Fellowships, a program of USC’s Annenberg School of Journalism.
+Hannah Hough wrote this story while participating in The California Endowment Health Journalism Fellowships, a program of USC’s Annenberg School of Journalism.